will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{aligned}
 $$

-since the order still matters.
+since the dependency still exists and so order of execution still matters.
 If both write to the same key but neither transformer has a dependency, though

 $$
 \begin{aligned}